rizkihds/ai-deepseek_setup/README.md

 CREATE INDEX idx_query ON query_logs(query);
 ```

-# Use Redis for caching frequent queries in DeepSeek, follow these steps:
+# Use Redis for caching frequent queries in DeepSeek 🔍:
+* follow these steps
 ### 1. Install Redis on Ubuntu Server

 ```bash